lion-agi/lionagi/md_docs/API reference/Flow/ChatFlow.md

   - `branch`: The [[Branch]] instance calling the service.
   - `sender`: The name of the sender to include in chat completions (optional).
   - `with_sender`: If True, includes sender information in messages.
-  - `tokenizer_kwargs`: Keyword arguments for the tokenizer used in chat completion.
   - `**kwargs`: Arbitrary keyword arguments for the chat completion service.

 #### chat